Last updated: May 13, 2017

 NTUA’s smaller off-grid solar home systems are designed to provide safe and reliable electricity service for basic household lighting.
 The larger packages are sufficient to power a US EPA Energy Star-rated refrigerator as well.

 In addition to support and maintenance, NTUA provides education and training, as well as battery power and energy capacity meters so that household members can monitor and manage energy usage effectively.
 In addition, NTUA’s off-grid solar home leasing energy program includes the option of installing a small-scale, 400W wind turbine.
 The wind turbine is used to support the battery storage systems, Terry explained.
+Typically, the off-grid residential renewable energy-plus-storage systems NTUA installs replace diesel, gasoline or propane-fueled generators.
+As a rule, household use of energy efficient CFL or LED lighting is already standard practice.

 The benefits are numerous, varied and significant, Terry told Solar Magazine.
 In addition to enhanced energy reliability, efficiency and security, the off-grid residential solar-storage systems offer significant benefits in terms of human and environmental health and safety, as well as much more in the way of convenience.